soundasleep/jevon.org/_posts/2019-01-06-nf4v-access-point.markdown

 3. Give the router a separate LAN address for admin in Advanced Setup > LAN.
 For example, if you had a network `192.168.0.x`, and your main router was `192.168.0.1`:

-       IP address:  192.168.0.2 (something different from your main router) Subnet mask: 255.255.255.0 (same as other devices) DHCP server: Disabled - very important!
+       IP address:  192.168.0.2     (something different from your primary router) Subnet mask: 255.255.255.0   (same as other devices) DHCP server: Enabled, but with a different range to your primary DHCP server

    The other settings don't matter.
 (It helps to have ICMP snooping enabled, so you can `ping` all the devices in the network.)
+3. Configure your primary router to have a DHCP range that is different to the NF4V router.
-4. Verify you can still access the admin page through wifi/ethernet, by setting a IPv4 address manually, e.g.:
+4. Verify you can still access the NH4V admin page through wifi/ethernet, by setting a IPv4 address manually, e.g.:

        IP address:  192.168.0.100   (something different again)
        Subnet mask: 255.255.255.0   (as above)